amykatherines/World_Weather_Analysis/README.md

 ## Overview

-Within this analysis, there is code segregated into seperate folders which exeucte the following:
+Within this analysis, there is code segregated into separate folders which execute the following:

 **Weather_Database Folder**
 1. Generates a set of 2,000 random latitudes and longitudes.